Skip to main content

 Personal Website

-Tanveer is an Arts & Sciences Postdoctoral Fellow at the David A. Dunlap Department of Astronomy & Astrophysics and a member of the Dark Energy Spectroscopic Instrument (DESI) collaboration and the Dark Energy Science Collaboration (DESC).
+Tanveer is a Dunlap Postdoctoral Fellow at the David A. Dunlap Department of Astronomy & Astrophysics and a member of the DESI and DESC collaborations.
 His current research interests include developing frameworks to constrain cosmological models by cross-correlating multiple surveys and improving our ability to interpret these constraints in order to address various cosmological tensions.
-Previously, he has also extensively worked on target selection of emission-line galaxies for DESI, mitigation of observational systematics, as well as projects pertaining to the Milky Way and analysis of stellar rotation periods.
 Outside of research, Tanveer loves to learn languages, play board games, and read books.

 A picture of Kevin McKinnon.